 Because DoubleLine Capital LP and two other registered investment advisers that operate under the DoubleLine brand share resources through DoubleLine Group, it is possible that similar conflicts could arise between clients.
-For example, because of certain organizational barriers, it is conceptually possible for DoubleLine Capital to take actions that could inadvertently adversely affect the interests of the other registered investment advisers clients or for the other registered investment advisers to take actions that could inadvertently adversely affect the interests of DoubleLine Capital Clients - without knowledge of that impact.
+For example, because of certain organizational barriers, it is conceptually possible for DoubleLine Capital to take actions that could inadvertently adversely affect the interests of the other registered investment advisers to take actions that could inadvertently adversely affect the interests of DoubleLine Capital Clients - without knowledge of that impact.